Battles of Khalkhin Gol: July: Japanese assault

 The northern task force succeeded in crossing the Khalkhin Gol, driving the Soviets from Baintsagan Hill, and advancing south along the west bank.
 However, Zhukov, perceiving the threat, launched a counterattack with 450 tanks and armored cars.
-The tanks consisted of primarily BT tanks with a handful of T-26s, while the armored cars were BA-10s and BA-3/6s, which were similar in armor (6–15 mm) and armament (main: 45 mm gun 20K mod, secondary: two 7.62 mm machine guns) to the Soviet light tanks.
+The tanks consisted primarily of BT tanks with a handful of T-26s, while the armored cars were BA-10s and BA-3/6s, which were similar in armor (6–15 mm) and armament (main: 45 mm gun 20K mod, secondary: two 7.62 mm machine guns) to the Soviet light tanks.

 The Soviet armored force, despite being unsupported by infantry, attacked the Japanese on three sides and nearly encircled them.
 The Japanese force, further handicapped by having only one pontoon bridge across the river for supplies, was forced to withdraw, recrossing the river on 5 July.

 Meanwhile, the 1st Tank Corps of the Yasuoka Detachment (the southern task force) attacked on the night of 2 July, moving in the darkness to avoid the Soviet artillery on the high ground of the river's west bank.
 A pitched battle ensued in which the Yasuoka Detachment lost over half its armor, but still could not break through the Soviet forces on the east bank and reach the Kawatama Bridge.
 After a Soviet counterattack on 9 July threw the battered, depleted Yasuoka Detachment back, it was dissolved and Yasuoka was relieved.